verbb/formie/docs/forms/multi-site-and-translation.md

 Formie syncs Craft’s `elements_sites` table when a form is saved or when group policy changes, so the form’s enabled state matches the policy.

+An editor’s site permissions limit where they can manage the form.
+Saving from one permitted site does not change the group’s availability policy or disable the form on other sites.

 ### Ungrouped Forms

-Forms with no group are treated as available on **all sites you can edit**.
-They appear in the **Ungrouped** index source on every site, and you can create them from any site context.
+Forms with no group are available on **all configured sites**.
+Editors see them in the **Ungrouped** index source on sites they can edit, and can create them from those site contexts.

 Use ungrouped forms when the same form should genuinely be global.
 Use a restricted group when only certain sites should see or manage forms in that bucket.